Soldermag

 • Don't require cloud API fees

-Imagine an iPhone game that names everything you see on-screen, or a secure enterprise app that analyzes data without risking leaks — those become possible.
+Imagine an iPhone game that names everything you see on-screen, or a secure enterprise app that analyzes data without risking leaks. those become possible.
+For developers building across platforms, our AI coding assistants overview covers the tools that accelerate this kind of development work.

 Privacy-First AI